PawelDub/WordsIndex/README.md

 Write a Java program, which will index each letter in a text to words.
 Program does not have to take letter case into consideration.
 Words that occur many times in a text must be presented only once in output.
 List of words in which particular letter occurs, should be sorted alphabetically.
+Maximum length of single words 250 chars.
+Longer words will be ignored.

 Input text: ala ma kota, kot koduje w Javie Kota – (eng.
 Ala has a cat, a cat develops a cat in Java ;) )